jrwinget/website/content/home/hero.md

   label = ''
 +++

-I'm Jeremy Winget, and you've reached my personal webpage.
-Here, you can find links to my previous work, current projects, and potential future directions.
-I also keep a (somewhat) active blog on this page where I ramble about methods/statistics, R, psychology, open science, and data science.
+I'm Jeremy Winget, and you've reached my personal website.
+Here, you can find links to my previous work and current projects.
+I also host my blog on this page, which focuses broadly on methods/statistics, R, psychology, open science, and data science.
 Please, take some time to look around, and if you have any questions, don't hesitate to contact me!